 MPA holders can work in health policy, urban planning, and government affairs (Source: Indeed.com)

-Of the 30 credits required for the Master of Public Administration, students take 21 credits of core courses. complete 6 credits of elective courses, and take a 3-credit capstone course.
+Of the 30 credits required for the Master of Public Administration, students take 18 credits of core courses, complete 9 credits of elective or concentration courses, and take a 3-credit capstone course.

 This course is an introduction to the study and practice of public administration.
 It provides an overview of the field of public administration, focusing on the function roles of public administration in the political process.
 It introduces students to concepts and practices in public administration, focusing on accountability and performance.
 Additionally, this course explores practical application of concepts to current issues to the field of public administration.

 Develop your public management and leadership skills by studying the concepts, methods, and procedures involved in managing public organizations.
 Learn how to diagnose organizational problems and recommend feasible solutions, and increase your understanding of individual, group, and agency politics in the public sector.
 Course assignments cover: strategic planning; teamwork and group management; stakeholder communication; implementation of leadership initiatives; accountability; employee values; ethical practices in diverse organizations; information technology management; and public administration reforms and privatization.

 Students examine the key aspects of a public sector budget, from identifying and securing key stakeholder support to identifying state and local funding sources to be allocated based on the needs of an organization.
 Students also study the theory of budgeting from the public sector perspective, with an emphasis on understanding and applying the principles of financial management.